johnpark144/Theoretical_Study/Study_for_Question/7_English.md

   - Synchronous : Guaranteed execution order, but blocking for subsequent tasks.
   - Asynchronous : No guaranteed execution order, and no blocking for pending tasks.

+- `Have you played around with the new CSS Flexbox or Grid specs?`

+  - Flexbox : 1-dimensional layouts (Horizontal and Vertical alignment)
+  - Grid : 2-dimensional layouts (Table-like-alignment)

 - ``
+  -